 Learn something new every day More Info... by email

 Cardiorespiratory endurance is the ability of the heart and lungs to absorb, transport, and utilize oxygen over an extended period of physical exertion.
-As one of the four primary components of physical fitness, cardiorespiratory endurance is an important measure of the overall health and fitness.
+As one of the four primary components of physical fitness, it is an important measure of the overall health and fitness.
 Age, genetics, and physical conditioning all play a role in an individual's cardiorespiratory endurance.

 A number of biophysical tests, including maximum volume of oxygen consumption (VO2Max,) heart rate monitoring, and shuttle run tests are used to measure cardiorespiratory endurance.
 A very fit individual will be able to perform exercise at a greater intensity, over a longer duration, while consuming a smaller volume of oxygen than a less fit person.
 Regular participation in aerobic activities will usually improve performance on physical tests.